oeg-upm/lubm4obda/README.md

 ## Queries

-The queries are available in the **[queries]**(https://github.com/oeg-upm/lubm4obda/tree/main/queries) directory of this GitHub repository.
+The queries are available in the **[queries](https://github.com/oeg-upm/lubm4obda/tree/main/queries)** directory of this GitHub repository.
 Keep in mind that **basic** mappings should be used for **queries 1-14**.
-There are three different versions of **queries 15-18** depending on the annotation approach (standard reification, singleton properties or RDF-star), with each approach having its corresponding mapping.
+There are three different versions of **queries 15-18** for each annotation approach (standard reification, singleton properties or RDF-star), with each approach having its corresponding mapping.